lords-7/essai2/docs/Analytics.md

 Homebrew's analytics records the following different events:

 - The `install` event category and the Homebrew formula from a non-private GitHub tap you install plus any used options (e.g. `wget --HEAD`) as the action.
-This allows us to identify which formulae where work should be prioritised, as well as how to handle possible deprecation or removal of any.
+This allows us to identify which formulae where work should be prioritized, as well as how to handle possible deprecation or removal of any.
 - The `install_on_request` event category and the Homebrew formula from a non-private GitHub tap you have requested to install (e.g. when explicitly named with a `brew install`) plus options.
 This allows us to differentiate the formulae that users intend to install from those pulled in as dependencies.
 - The `cask_install` event category and the Homebrew cask from a non-private GitHub tap you install as the action.
-This allows us to identify which casks where work should be prioritised, as well as how to handle possible deprecation or removal of any.
+This allows us to identify which casks where work should be prioritized, as well as how to handle possible deprecation or removal of any.
 - The `build_error` event category and the Homebrew formula plus options that failed to install as the action, e.g. `wget --HEAD`.
 This allows us to identify formulae that may need fixing.
 The details or logs of the build error are not sent.

 You can also view all the information that is sent by Homebrew's analytics by setting `HOMEBREW_ANALYTICS_DEBUG=1` in your environment.
 Please note this will also stop any analytics from being sent.